Asthma in Connecticut

 - Asthma is the single most avoidable cause of hospitalization, yet it is consistently one of the most common admitting diagnoses in pediatrics.

-- In 2014, Connecticut incurred over $135 million acute care charges due to asthma as a primary diagnosis.
+- In 2017, Connecticut incurred $99 million acute care charges due to asthma as a primary diagnosis.

 Schools-Learn about programs and initiatives for schools, resources to managing asthma in school-aged children, asthma reporting forms, and links to additional resources